 Caring for an infant comes with many new challenges, one of which is navigating skin conditions and baby skin care!
-It’s not uncommon for your baby to develop any number of baby skin conditions, but thankfully, most of them are harmless, and can often clear up on their own with a bit of care.
-Unfortunately, your baby won’t be able to tell you exactly what’s wrong (short of crying, of course!), so it pays to know what to watch out for when it comes to your baby’s delicate skin.
+It’s not uncommon for your baby to develop any number of baby skin conditions.
+Thankfully, most of them are harmless, and can often clear up on their own with a bit of care.
+Unfortunately, your baby won’t be able to tell you exactly what’s wrong (short of crying, of course!).
+Therefore, it pays to know what to watch out for when it comes to your baby’s delicate skin.

 A Few Common Baby Skin Conditions

-- Eczema.
-According to Pop Sugar, eczema often appears around two to six months of age and affects 20 percent of infants.
-Luckily, this condition can be kept under control by applying eczema creams to the affected area (ask your pediatrician), avoiding soaps and detergents with fragrances, dyes, or additives, and keeping baby from scratching the affected areas.
-You can accomplish this by keeping your baby’s nails trimmed, and putting your baby in a thin pair of soft mittens at night.
+According to NationalEczema.Org, eczema often appears around two to six months of age and affects 20 percent of infants.
+Luckily, this condition can be kept under control by applying eczema creams to the affected area.
+Make sure to consult with your pediatrician first.
+Avoid soaps and detergents with fragrances, dyes, or additives.
+Keep baby from scratching the affected areas.
+You can accomplish this by keeping your baby’s nails trimmed.
+You may also want to try putting your baby in a thin pair of soft cotton mittens at night.

-- Diaper rash.
-This condition is staggeringly common, appearing in more than half of all infants between eight to ten months of age, diaper rash can be prevented by changing dirty diapers promptly and keeping baby’s bottom clean and dry with baby wipes and talcum powder.
-HealthyChildren.org suggests treating diaper rash with petroleum jelly or zinc oxide, and keeping baby’s bottom exposed to as much air as possible (it’s all about staying dry!).
+This condition is staggeringly common.
+It appears in more than half of all infants between eight to ten months of age.
+Diaper rash can be prevented by changing dirty diapers promptly and keeping baby’s bottom clean and dry.
+HealthyChildren.org suggests treating diaper rash with petroleum jelly or zinc oxide, and keeping baby’s bottom exposed to as much air as possible.
+Remember, it’s all about staying dry!

-- Cradle cap.
-Cradle cap is a buildup of oil and dead skin cells, which can become scaly and sticky, and often appears on a baby’s scalp.
-WebMD recommends gently rubbing your baby’s scalp with mineral oil or baby oil to loosen the dead skin scales an hour before shampooing.
+Cradle cap is a buildup of oil and dead skin cells.
+It can become scaly and sticky, and often appears on a baby’s scalp.
+WebMD recommends gently rubbing your baby’s scalp with mineral oil or baby oil an hour before shampooing.
+This helps to loosen the dead skin scales.
 When it comes time to shampoo, the scales can then be gently brushed away with a very soft bristle brush.
 An organic, natural shampoo, like the two-in-one body wash and shampoo sold by The Honest Company, is best to use.
 Honest’s shampoo is specially formulated to be ideal for babies with cradle cap, and with eczema, too.

 What Are the Causes Of These Baby Skin Conditions?